ciandt-dev/docker-hub-memcached/README.md

 ### [*.env file*](#env)

-As this little framework was designed to be re-utilized on other Docker images, it contains a __.env__ file provided at repository root.
-This file has some self-described variables, and they are used by all scripts to perform its own tasks, just inspect the .env file to check them.
+As this little framework was designed to be re-utilized on other Docker images it contains a __.env__ file provided at repository root.
+This file has some self-described variables and they are used by all scripts to perform its own tasks, just inspect the .env file to check them out.

 The only one that is important to mention is: